RonnyKorneli/RonnyKorneli/README.md

 ### Hi, I am Ronny
-🚀 I am Crafting code, bridging bytes, and pushing pixels to the next frontier!
+🚀 Crafting code, bridging bytes, and pushing pixels to the next frontier!

 #### Currently working as a Frontend web dev at Preis.de.